google/grr-doc/deploying-grr-clients/on-windows.md

 # Installing GRR clients on Windows

-For Windows you will see a 32 and 64 bit installer.
+For Windows you will see a 64 bit installer.
 Run the installer as admin (it should load the UAC prompt if you are not admin).
 It should run silently and install the client to `c:\windows\system32\grr\%version%\`.
 It will also install a Windows Service, start it, and configure the registry keys to make it talk to the URL/server you specified during repack of the clients on the server.

 The Windows clients are special self extracting zipfiles.
 Just double